jayarathina/Tamil-Bible-Database/README.md

 ```

 ## Suggestions or Comments
 If you find any bug or suggest any improvement, please feel free to raise a pull request or contact me.
+You can also contribute by proofreading the bible.
+Check out [our home page](http://bible.madharasan.com/live/) for more information.